 Fit to Child

 This model is 3 years, 7 months old.
-She weighs 31 lbs and is 38″ tall.
-The head rest is positioned at the third from the topmost.
+She weighs 31 pounds and is 38 inches tall.
+The headrest is positioned at the third from the top.
 When she uses the padded insert, the buckle is most comfortable for her routed through the outermost slot, but the inner slot is entirely adequate without the insert, which is quite padded.

 6 Years Old